-The most severe and serious allergic reaction is called an Anaphylactic or life-threatening reaction.
+The most severe allergic reaction is called an Anaphylactic or life-threatening reaction.

 Instead of buying up a sample of everything that could make you swell up and die, you need to head over to an Allergist.
 Allergists are doctors who will test you for allergies, which ones you have if any at all.

 If you even suspect you have allergies, such as raw almond allergy, pollen allergies, birch pollen allergy, pistachio allergy, or even soaps, heading to the allergist will save you loads of misery.
 Don’t convince yourself of an allergy you don’t have, depriving yourself of something you may enjoy, while unknowingly still putting yourself at risk.

 The allergist will pull out a Styrofoam board with what looks like fifty or more thumbtacks on it.
 These tacks—which have needles that do not penetrate deep enough to draw blood—each have a small amount of a common allergen on them.